Tazahm/oKronos/README.md

 The application uses maven.
 Maven download some java library: you shall have got a valid connection to internet.
 Build commands:
 - Into the directory okronos-parent: mvn clean install
-- Into the directory okronos-annotations: mvn clean install
+- Into the directory okronos-core: mvn clean install
 - Into the directory okronos-application: mvn clean package -DskipTests

-The final delivery is generated into the folder okronos-application/dist .
+The final delivery is generated into the folder okronos-application/target/dist .

 ## Installation
 Once build, the delivery is contain into files names okronos-\<system\>-\<version\>.zip